Boston Harbor Cruises and Tours

 Details about Boston Harbor Cruises

-Location: All of these Boston Harbor Cruises Line cruises depart from Long Wharf, near the Boston Marriott Long Wharf in the Downtown waterfront
+Location: All BHC cruises depart from Long Wharf, near the Marriott Long Wharf in the Downtown waterfront

 Open: Varies, depending on the cruise.
 The USS Constitution cruise runs from early April through late November - or even later, depending on the weather.
 The others start later and end earlier.

-Cost: Varies - the 2010 cost for the USS Constitution Cruise is $16 for Adults, the Historic Sightseeing Cruise is $21 for Adults, and the Codzilla cruise is $25 for Adults.
+Cost: Varies - most range from around $17 to $28 (plus tax) for Adults.
 Somewhat discounted prices are available for Children 4-12 and Seniors; Children under 4 ride free.

-For more information and tickets: Boston Harbor Cruises: 617-227-4321; website; you can also buy tickets at BHC's kiosk at Long Wharf where the cruises depart.
+For more information and tickets: Boston Harbor Cruises: 617-227-4321; website; you can also buy tickets at BHC's kiosk at Long Wharf where the cruises depart, and on-line here.

 Reservations: Recommended, especially for Codzilla